gihanf/grocery-organiser/README.md

 - Include sample service test template
 - Fix logging colours, during mvn clean install and during console output
 - Add logging to file
+- Product preferences should ideally be sourced from an external file.
+In tests, could use test property file